 If your business has been affected by coronavirus and you’re after some additional funding to help your business stay afloat, but you don’t meet the eligibility criteria above, don’t worry.
 We can help you find an alternative financial solution, it's what we do.

 Additional to the eligibility criteria, your lender will still want to ensure you can afford the loan repayments, so their individual criteria will also apply.
 Remember, if you’ve already received funding through other coronavirus schemes, you might only be able to secure limited funding.

 Applying for the Recovery Loan Scheme is straightforward.
 Simply complete our short application form to start the process.
 To check your eligibility, our accredited lenders will need:

+Personal guarantees will be taken at lenders discretion, in line with their normal commercial lending practices.
 If a personal guarantee is taken, the following will apply: